 My friend needed a round rug for her dining room, sisal was the perfect pick for her beachy decor.
-However, she’s on a budget & these can get pricey so, as usual, I decided I could make her a DIY Sisal Rug.
+However, she’s on a budget & I love coming up with cheap decorating ideas, so I decided I could make her a DIY Sisal Rug.

 I headed to her house early one Friday & we went straight to Home Depot for the supplies.
 I had no idea how much sisal it would take to make a rug large enough for her table, they come in 50 ft rolls, so we figured 4 rolls should be plenty.
 We got one of the rolls in a lighter shade to use as trim.
 We also picked up silicone to hold the jute together.

 Since this was really a 1-person job, my friend started painting another room in the house while I happily got to work on the rug.
 I started tightly winding the rope.
 The silicone did not work out because it doesn’t dry quickly enough so I switched to hot glue which worked perfect.

 And winding and gluing…and winding and gluing.
 This was really a slow process.
 I had no idea it would take so long.
 My friend painted an entire room, 2 coats of paint plus one coat of primer and I was only half done with this rug.
 After using the 3 rolls of natural sisal I realized we would need more, so we ran back to Home Depot for 3 more.
 By the time I was on the 5th or 6th roll and about 6-7 hours in, I was literally cursing this project.
 I had to call it a day before finishing.